AAlab1819/ProjectTeam01-A/README.md

     }
 }
 ```
-The output of greedy only looking for the most optimal in that time so the output won't be maximal.<br><br>
+The output of greedy only get the most optimal value at the time so the output in this case won't be the global maximum.

 # DYNAMIC PROGRAMMING SOLUTION EXPLANATION